Znojmo District: Geography

 Znojmo District borders Austria in the south.
-The area is characterized by a slightly undulating and sparsely forested landscape.
 The area is characterized by a slightly undulating and sparsely wooded landscape, with an above-average share of agricultural land and above-average temperatures.
-The territory extends into two geomorphological mesoregions: Jevišovice Uplands (most of the territory), Dyje–Svratka Valley (west) and Bobrava Highlands (small part in the northeast).
+The territory extends into three geomorphological mesoregions: Jevišovice Uplands (most of the territory), Dyje–Svratka Valley (west) and Bobrava Highlands (small part in the northeast).
 The highest point of the district is a contour line in Zblovice with an elevation of 522 m, the lowest point are the river beds of the Thaya and Jevišovka in Hrušovany nad Jevišovkou at 173 m.

+From the total district area of 1590.4 km2, agricultural land occupies 1069.3 km2, forests occupy 353.4 km2, and water area occupies 30.3 km2.
+Forests cover 22.2% of the district's area.

 The most important river is the Thaya, which flows across the southern part of the district.
 The Jevišovka flows through the central part and joins Thaya just behind the district border.
-The Rokytná, a tributary of the Jihlava, flows through the northern part.
+The Rokytná flows through the northern part.
 The largest body of water is the Vranov Reservoir with an area of 762.5 ha.
 Otherwise, there are not many bodies of water.

-Along the Czech-German border is the Podyjí National Park, the smallest Czech national park.
+Along the Czech-Austrian border is the Podyjí National Park, the smallest Czech national park.